 In common with many not-for-profit organizations, Special Olympics Prince Edward Island Inc. derives revenue from donations and fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of Special Olympics Prince Edward Island Inc..
-Therefore, we were not able to determine whether any adjustments might be necessary to donation and fundraising revenue, excess of revenues over expenses, and cash flows from operations for the years ended July 31, 2022 and July 31, 2021, current assets as at July 31, 2022 and July 31, 2021, and net assets as at August 1 and July 31 for both the 2022 and 2021 years.
+Therefore, we were not able to determine whether any adjustments might be necessary to donation and fundraising revenue, excess of revenues, and cash flows from operations for the years ended July 31, 2023 and July 31, 2022, current assets as at July 31, 2023 and July 31, 2022, and net assets as at August 1 and July 31 for both the 2023 and 2022 years.
+Our audit opinion on the financial statements for the year ended July 31, 2022 was modified accordingly because of the possible effects of this limitation in scope.